 AIR led a session entitled "Model Output as a Universal Currency for Disaster Risk Financing and Management" which featured a distinguished panel of speakers from the World Bank, Swiss Re, Athena Global, Geosys, and AIR.
 The World Bank discussed AIR's involvement in creating insurance markets, such as the World Bank sponsored Europa Re project in the Balkans.
 As part of this project, AIR built earthquake and flood models for Albania, Serbia, and Macedonia to enable the quantification of natural catastrophe risk in the region.

 AIR also participated in one of the day-long workshops, "Plug and Play?
-How can we connect the modelling tools?"
-The workshop had an eclectic range of participants including academics, risk modellers and standards boards.
-Plug and Play is an initiative by the World Bank to connect the plethora of modelling tools now available so that their use may be increased, particularly in disaster management.
+How can we connect the modeling tools?"
+The workshop had an eclectic range of participants including academics, risk modelers and standards boards.
+Plug and Play is an initiative by the World Bank to connect the plethora of modeling tools now available so that their use may be increased, particularly in disaster management.